Manoj0079940/Read-from-CSV/README.md

 ## ALGORITHM:
 ### Step 1:
-Import pandas as pd
+Load the CSV into a DataFrame.
 ### Step 2:
-Read the CSV file using read_csv method
+Print the number of contents to be displayed using df.head().
 ### Step 3:
-Use head and tail method to get the required contents from the file.
+The number of rows returned is defined in Pandas option settings.
 ### Step 4:
-Use len()method to get the number of rows and columns
+Check your system's maximum column with the pd.options.display.max_column statement.
 ### Step 5:
-Display the result.
+Increase the maximum number of rows to display the entire DataFrame.

 ## PROGRAM:
 ```